visgl/luma.gl/docs/api-reference/canvas-context.md

 a `CanvasContext` handles the following responsibilities:

-- manages the "swap chain" (provides a `Framebuffer` representing the display, with freshly updated and resized textures for every render frame)
+- Provides a `Framebuffer` representing the display, with freshly updated and resized textures for every render frame.
+On WebGPU it manages the "swap chain".
-- manages canvas resizing
+- Handles canvas resizing
-- manages device pixel ratio
+- Manages device pixel ratio (mapping between device and CSS pixels)

 ## Usage